mal1ceee/webdev/README.md

 1. Edit the `index.html` file to update the content with your own information.
 2. Modify the `styles.css` file to change the appearance of your portfolio.
 3. Update the `script.js` file if you want to add or modify any JavaScript functionality.

-## Contributing to My Portfolio Website

-To contribute to My Portfolio Website, follow these steps:

-1. Fork this repository.
-2. Create a branch: `git checkout -b <branch_name>`.
-3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Push to the original branch: `git push origin <project_name>/<location>`
-5. Create the pull request.

-Alternatively, see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## Contact